-4) Submerge fiberglass in cool water for 6 seconds.
-Wrap leg with 2 layers of fiberglass casting tape.
-Remember to wear gloves.
-Be careful as too not wrap too thick!!!
+While wearing gloves, submerge fiberglass in cool water for 6 seconds.
+Wrap leg with 2 layers of flexible casting tape.
+Be careful not to wrap too thick!!!
 This will cause problems with cutting the cast off.
-Only a thin layer of cast is needed!!!
+Only a thin layer of cast is needed!!!.
 Material will set up within 1-3 minutes, so work quickly.

-5) Smooth the cast with your hands making sure to get all contours of the limb, making sure to get an accurate representation of the affected limb, including dew claws, anatomical abnormalities, or angles of the limb.
-Most importantly is to mark where the most distal part of the limb is by either smoothing the cast around the toes or by marking the most distal toenail with the sharpie on the cast itself.
+Smooth the cast with your hands making sure to show all contours of the limb, making sure to get an accurate representation of the affected limb, including dew claws, anatomical abnormalities, or angles of the limb.
+Most importantly, xmark where the most distal part of the limb is by either smoothing the cast around the toes or by marking the most distal toenail with the sharpie on the cast itself.

-6) Try to match the angle of the opposite leg, so that we can make the brace in the most functional position (this can be either a weight-bearing cast or in hand cast).
-It is also important to splay the toes out while casting by putting your thumb in the middle of the toes.
+Match the angle of the opposite leg, so that we can make the brace in the most functional position (this can be either a weight-bearing cast or in hand cast).
+It is important to splay the toes out while casting by putting your thumb in the middle of the toes.
 The angle of the cast is the angle of the finished product.

-8) Remove the casting.
-Mark the casting with the animal’s name, the date, which limb you cast, and the top and bottom of the casting.
+Remove the casting.
+Mark the casting with the animal’s name, the date, which limb you cast, and the top and bottom of the casting